sirius-cc-wu/rtforth/doc/issues/data_structure.md

 ## Solution:

-* Use rustc-serialize to handle an allocated memory.
+* Use serde to handle an allocated memory.
 Apply this strategy to f_heap at first.

 # Stacks